Think Tank Photo designs camera carrying solutions for working professionals.

 Today, Kurt is one of our leading evangelists, promoting Think Tank products at events around the world.
 He also contributes his vast talents to multimedia productions featured at tradeshows, in retail stores, on websites and through social media outlets.
 When asked, “What’s next in photography?”
 Kurt will tell you that storytelling will never go away.
 Whether it’s a still image or a full-length feature film, it’s about the moment when all the elements all come together to create magic.

-It has been 10 years since we started the company, but our dedication to supporting photographers remains unchanged: We are committed to designing great products that meet the ever-changing needs of photographers’ equipment.
+We started the company in 2005 and our dedication to supporting photographers remains unchanged: We are committed to designing great products that meet the ever-changing needs of photographers’ equipment.
 Our commitment to photographers is embodied not only in our products, but also in our customer service and our product warranty.

 A company’s product is the tangible representation of their brand, since the product is what the customer experiences the most.
 Our products represent our commitment to photographers, which is one of the reasons why we use such high quality materials like YKK RC Fuse Zippers.

 From a product design perspective, we believe that direct and unfiltered communication between the product designers and photographers is absolutely essential, without others in-between, such as product managers, sales or marketing people.
 And no politics.
 To borrow from the computer software industry, we have an “open source” perspective, which means that we allow people from outside the company to influence our design direction.
 We have created a company structure that allows for photographers to talk about their needs directly with our designers, eliminating the normal politics that are associated with product design.